The Glasshouse, Gateshead

 The London Philharmonic Orchestra perform at Gateshead's The Glasshouse International Centre.

 A single flute melts into a shimmering haze: Debussy’s Prélude à l’après-midi d’un faune drifts in like a dream of paradise, opening tonight’s concert with sensual beauty and endless possibility.
-From there, guest conductor Elim Chan leads us through two more radiant soundscapes.
+From there, guest conductor Gemma New leads us through two more radiant soundscapes.
 Cellist Nicolas Altstaedt brings sun-drenched warmth to William Walton’s Cello Concerto, composed on a Mediterranean island and glowing with southern light.
 And finally, Prokofiev’s Romeo and Juliet strikes at the raw, tender heart of Shakespeare’s greatest love story.